sameerarao/paypalcoin/README.md

 # bitpaypal

-A curated Etsy storefront which accepts PayPal and bitcoins as payments, leveraging APIs from Estsy, PayPal and coinbase.
+A KrakenJS based nodeJS app for a curated Etsy storefront which accepts PayPal and bitcoins as payments.
+Leverages APIs from Estsy, PayPal and coinbase.